Perfectly preserved head of Ice Age wolf found in Siberia

 -

-The head of an Ice Age wolf, at the Mammoth Fauna Study Department at the Academy of Sciences of Yakutia, Russia, June 10, 2019.
+In this Sept.
+6, 2018, photo, the head of an Ice Age wolf is seen after it was found during an expedition of the Mammoth Fauna Study Department at the Academy of Sciences of Yakutia near Belaya Gora, Abyysky region of Sakha Republic, Russia.
 Experts believe the wolf roamed the earth about 40,000 years ago, but thanks to Siberia's frozen permafrost its brain, fur, tissues and even its tongue have been perfectly preserved, as scientific investigations are underway after it was found in August 2018.
-(Valery Plotnikov/Mammoth Fauna Study Department at the Academy of Sciences of Yakutia via AP) less
+(Albert Protopopov/Mammoth Fauna Study Department at the Academy of Sciences of Yakutia via AP) less

-The head of an Ice Age wolf, at the Mammoth Fauna Study Department at the Academy of Sciences of Yakutia, Russia, June 10, 2019.
+In this Sept.
+6, 2018, photo, the head of an Ice Age wolf is seen after it was found during an expedition of the Mammoth Fauna Study Department at the Academy of Sciences of Yakutia near Belaya Gora, Abyysky region of Sakha Republic, Russia.
 Experts believe the wolf roamed the earth about 40,000 years ago, but thanks to Siberia's frozen permafrost its brain, fur, tissues and even its tongue have been perfectly preserved, as scientific investigations are underway after it was found in August 2018.
-(Valery Plotnikov/Mammoth Fauna Study Department at the Academy of Sciences of Yakutia via AP) less
+(Albert Protopopov/Mammoth Fauna Study Department at the Academy of Sciences of Yakutia via AP) less

 MOSCOW (AP) — Russian scientists have found the furry head of an Ice Age wolf perfectly preserved in the Siberian permafrost.